davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1939 Cadillac Limousine
    ```

-5. List the customers by customerName whose contact person shares either a first name or last name with any of the company's employees Order by customerName.
+5. List the customers whose contact person shares either a first name or a last name with *any* of the company's employees.
+Order by customer name.

    ```
    customerName